alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 14

-Connect to a pod and print all available environment variables.
+Connect to a pod and print all environment variables.

 {{< detail-tag "Show Solution" >}}
 ```bash